Luke Raley Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the ninth-ranked team ERA among all league pitching staffs (3.62).
+- The Pirates have a 3.64 team ERA that ranks ninth among all MLB pitching staffs.

-- Pirates pitchers combine to give up 24 home runs (0.8 per game), the fourth-fewest in the league.
+- The Pirates surrender the fifth-fewest home runs in baseball (26 total, 0.8 per game).

-- The Pirates are sending Keller (3-0) out for his seventh start of the season.
-He is 3-0 with a 3.53 ERA and 40 strikeouts in 35 2/3 innings pitched.
+- Velasquez makes the start for the Pirates, his seventh of the season.
+He is 4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched.

-- In his most recent outing on Thursday against the Los Angeles Dodgers, the righty tossed six innings, allowing two earned runs while surrendering five hits.
+- The righty's most recent time out came on Saturday against the Washington Nationals, when he threw six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.